Nobie120/alx-low_level_programming/README.md

 # Learning Objectives
 ## C programming Language

-* All concept of c programming as a low-level programming language
+1. All concept of c programming as a low-level programming language
+2. Reverse Engineering and Memory allocations